A linear program for testing nonclassicality and an open-source implementation: Open-source code

 The code then prints $H_{\Omega^\mathfrak{A}}$ and $H_{\mathcal{E}^\mathfrak{A}}$.

-\textit{Stage 3: Finding the robustness of nonclassicality} Next, the code implements the linear program described in Linear Program~\ref{lpdepolarizing}.
+\textit{Stage 3: Finding the robustness of nonclassicality} Next, the code implements the linear program described in Linear Program 2 in the main text.
 We explicitly return the minimum value of the primal objective, namely $r$, as well as a corresponding nonnegative matrix $\sigma$.
 To do so the maximally-mixed state is used to construct the depolarization map $D^\mathfrak{F}\coloneqq {m^\mathfrak{F}}^T\cdot {u^\mathfrak{F}}$.
 When no maximally-mixed state is explicitly provided by the user---or, in the case where the input is quantum, computed, as in stage 0---the code will automatically generate a ``central" state by taking the uniform mixture of all states in $V_{\Omega^\mathfrak{F}}$.
 Recall that the particular noise model implemented by our code depends on the choice of $m^\mathfrak{F}$, and so the precise value of $r$ is only physically meaningful relative to this noise model; see again the discussion in Section~\ref{sec:opmeas}.
 For any choice, however, the input GPT fragment is classical simplex-cone embeddable if and only if $r=0$.

-If our program finds that the smallest $r$ is strictly positive, the code will further print out the matrix formed by the left-hand side (equivalently, by the right-hand side) of Eq.~\eqref{eq:QuantumCondDep}.
+If our program finds that the smallest $r$ is strictly positive, the code will further print out the matrix formed by the left-hand side (equivalently, by the right-hand side) of Eq.
+(11b) of the main text.
 (This information may be of interest insofar as it encodes the effective probability rule for the accessible GPT fragment generated after the depolarization.)

-\textit{Stage 4: Conversion to a simplex Embedding from a simplicial-cone embedding} Finally, the algorithm returns matrices for both $\ase$ and $\aee$, rescaled so that $\aee\cdot {u^\mathfrak{A}} = \left[1,1,...,1\right]$.
+\textit{Stage 4: Conversion to a simplex embedding from a simplicial-cone embedding} Finally, the algorithm returns matrices for both $\ase$ and $\aee$, rescaled so that $\aee\cdot {u^\mathfrak{A}} = \left[1,1,...,1\right]$.
 That is, the final printout from the code is an explicit simplex embedding of the (depolarized, if necessary) accessible GPT fragment, per Eq.~\eqref{eq:simplexconditiondiagramatic}.

 Note that if $r>0$, the final simplex embedding given by $\ase$ and $\aee$ is actually not a simplex embedding of the \emph{original} accessible GPT fragment, but rather it is a simplex embedding of the \emph{minimally depolarized} accessible GPT fragment which \emph{is} simplicial-cone embeddable.
 Recall that per Proposition~\ref{prop:form1to2} and Appendix~\ref{app:NCOM}, an accessible GPT fragment is simplex embeddable whenever it is simplicial-cone embeddable, so there is not loss of generality in returning simplex embeddings as opposed to simplicial-cone embeddings.